-2016 was a year of many changes for the Company, we acquired certain businesses that required us to invest in R&D efforts to bring such acquisitions to a level where the products can be ready to be marketed as well as other costs to bring such acquisitions into the group.
-This restructuring of the group created opportunities for the group to access additional markets but required us to use resources that have yet to yield income to the group.
-We believe that comparing between 2016 and 2015 cannot be done effectively without understanding the changes and the restructuring efforts invested.
+2017 was a year of many changes for the Company, we continue to merge and optimized the operation of the 2016 acquired businesses which required us among other to invest in R&D efforts to bring such acquisitions to a level where the products can be ready to be marketed.
+This optimized restructured group created opportunities for the group to access additional markets but required us to use resources that have yet to yield income to the group.
+We believe that comparing between 2017, 2016 and 2015 cannot be done effectively without understanding the changes and the restructuring efforts invested.